Dan Ticktum: 2024–25 season

 In Berlin, Ticktum scored ninth place on Saturday and missed out on points on Sunday, having made a strategic mistake alongside his Porsche marque colleagues by leading in the race's early stages.
 The season-ending London ePrix was chaotic for Ticktum: during race 1, he punted Mitch Evans into a spin whilst braking hard to defend his position against Jake Dennis, before crashing into the wall in a misjudged overtaking attempt on Sam Bird.
 Though he scored his maiden Formula E pole position the day after, Ticktum started from sixth owing to a grid penalty for his contact with Evans.
-The race itself included a penalty for not staying within 10 car-lengths of the field whilst the race was under safety car conditions, a heated battle with Pascal Wehrlein, and a penalty for a collision with Norman Nato which Ticktum contested.
+The race itself included a penalty for not staying within ten car-lengths of the field whilst the race was under safety car conditions, a heated battle with Pascal Wehrlein, and a penalty for a collision with Norman Nato which Ticktum contested.
 He finished 11th in the drivers' standings, having helped Porsche to win the manufacturers' title.

 2025–26 season

+Ticktum at the pre-season test at Valencia.

 Ticktum extended his stay with Cupra Kiro for the 2025–26 season.

+After qualifying third in the first race of the season at São Paulo, Ticktum's car was hit by Nyck de Vries going into turn 1 after the race started, causing a left-rear puncture.
+An issue during his pit stop caused him a drive-through penalty.
+After Ticktum had spinning wheels driving out of the pit lane, he was issued a second drive-through penalty.
+After having brake failure issues, he retired a few laps later.

+At the second race of the season, Mexico City, Ticktum had another DNF after Da Costa collided with Cassidy, sending Günther spinning and causing Ticktum to be hit as he tried to avoid the collision.

+In Miami, Ticktum suffered his third DNF of the season.
+He took his second career victory in Formula E in the fourteenth round of the season in Tokyo, after passing Jake Dennis for the lead on the final lap of the race.
+He ended the season 15th in the standings, with 62 points.

 Personal life

 Ticktum has gained a following of over twelve thousand followers on streaming-platform Twitch (as of May 2025), where he plays Call of Duty.

-He is well known for his outspoken, blunt and occasionally discourteous nature, which mostly stands out in interviews and team radio messages and has earned him a controversial reputation.
+Ticktum is well known for his outspoken, blunt and occasionally discourteous nature, which mostly stands out in interviews and team radio messages and has earned him a controversial reputation.
 During his successful fourth season in Formula E, Ticktum was described as having become more composed and refined character, partly down to working with mental optimisation coach Gerry Convy.